Paul attended the University of Wisconsin in Madison in the 1960s. He lived in both a dormitory and fraternity house on campus.

 Since I was from a farm and went to a small high school, this dating culture was mind-boggling.

 When I began attending college in September 1962, I had never dated before.
-I was very shy around young women and did not have the courage to approach and ask one out on a date.
+I was very shy around young women and did not dare to approach and ask one out on a date.

 After moving into my dormitory, Tarrant House in Adams Hall, I quickly found out that I wasn't the only shy young man.
 Fortunately, Tarrant House had a social chairman who helped introduce coeds to its residents.
 This was done in the form of candlelight dinners with coeds from dorms on campus.
 Everyone who signed up for a dinner was paired with a blind date.
 Before the dinner, most guys were excited to know whether they would wind up with a compatible fairly good-looking girl.
 I also thought this was an exciting way to get a date and immediately signed up for dinner.